 7. What is the #1 social media marketing tip you wish every beginner should know?

-The one tip I would say is to engage with others and share others’ content.
+The one tip is to engage with others and share others’ content.

 People will stop following you there if you appear too selfish on social media.
 They want to engage and have you help them along the way.
 If you never engage with your audience, you send posts out daily like a bot.